The rise of the Work Engineer: Why CIOs are now designing work

 Work Engineers act at the workflow level

-The leaders stepping into this role are not waiting for enterprise-wide programs.
+The leaders stepping into this role do not wait for enterprise-wide programs.
 They operate with precision and immediacy.

 They ask: